 Where can I get tutoring?

 Many courses at UMass offer academic support beyond the classroom, called Supplemental Instruction.
-The Learning Resource Center (LRC) has a team of tutors, supplemental instruction leaders, and ExSEL (group tutoring) leaders, who are model students trained to assist you in facing academic challenges.
-See the LRC's assistance options.
+The Learning Resource Center (LRC) has a team of tutors, supplemental instruction leaders, and ExSEL (group tutoring) student leaders, who are trained to assist you with facing academic challenges.

 How do I get help in a math or statistics class?